michironoaware/Aula-Server/README.md

 Aula provides a space where users can connect, communicate, and collaboratively build narratives without relying on graphic or visual elements.

-The project is designed to ensure privacy and control, with a roles and permissions system similar to [Discord](https://discord.com).

 ## APIs

 The system has two main APIs: